What are rule details in Atlassian Automation?

 Single space: Rule will run in a specific space.

-Multiple spaces: Rule will run across multiple spaces of your choosing.
+Multi-space: Rule will run across several spaces of your choosing.

-All spaces: Rule will run across all spaces in Confluence.
+Global: Rule will run across all Confluence spaces in that Confluence instance.

 If selected, your rule can be triggered by other automation rules.
-For example, if your rule triggers when an issue is created, then all rules that create an issue will trigger your rule.
+For example, if your rule triggers when a work item is created, then all rules that create a work item will trigger your rule.

 Choose how often the rule owner is notified by email.